 You can use prenuptial, postnuptial and nonmarital cohabitation agreements to protect your rights in case you and your romantic partner ever separate.
 Some couples avoid making these documents because they believe it is not romantic or that it indicates a future breakup.
 This, however, is a vital mistake.

-At my firm, the Law Office of J Kermit Hill, I have extensive experience drafting legally sound agreements to protect your assets in a divorce or split.
+At my firm, the Law Office of John Kermit Hill, I have extensive experience drafting legally sound agreements to protect your assets in a divorce or split.
 I understand the importance of ensuring your financial security in the face of an uncertain future.
 You and I can work together to make a custom document tailored to your needs.

 What Are My Options?